peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 * There was a problem with the control group (see <a href="#control">"What should the treatment and control groups be?"</a>).

-* There were sizable problems with whether people were able to recall the leaflets that were handed out to them at the time of the post-treatment assessment three months later (see <a hred="#recollection">"Recollection Errors"</a></a>)
+* There were sizable problems with whether people were able to recall the leaflets that were handed out to them at the time of the post-treatment assessment three months later (see <a href="#recollection">"Recollection Errors"</a>)

-* There are methodological problems with both food frequency questionnaires and with asking people about their diet change in terms of “vegetarian” and “pescetarian” (see <a href="#challenges">"Challenges to These Variables").
+* There are methodological problems with both food frequency questionnaires and with asking people about their diet change in terms of “vegetarian” and “pescetarian” (see <a href="#challenges">"Challenges to These Variables"</a>).

 * The connection between the treatment leaflet and elimination of red meat and poultry was no longer statistically significant after Bonferroni corrections (though see <a href="#bonferroni">"How bad is it that the tests were not able to pass Bonferroni corrections?"</a></p>).